-- Beginning FY 2016, the WPRP implementation is fully supported by two funds; Stormwater Enterprise Fund (EF5100) and the Watershed Protection and Restoration Fund (EF 5200).
+- The Watershed Protection and Restoration Program (WPRP) implementation is fully supported by two funds; Stormwater Enterprise Fund (EF5100) and the Watershed Protection and Restoration Fund (EF 5200).
 Types of projects implemented include installation of water quality devices in urbanized areas to control surface runoff and filter pollutants before entering our streams and rivers.
-Project types include Bioretention, Infiltration Devises, Pond Retrofits, Green Streets, Stream Restoration, Regenerative Outfall Repairs, and Urban Wetlands. - The County has instituted two CIP programs to address the implementation of the WPRP; the Conventional CIP implemented by DoE's CIP operations, and the Clean Water Partnership (CWP) implemented by Corvias Group.
+Project types include Bioretention, Infiltration Devises, Pond Retrofits, Green Streets, Stream Restoration, Regenerative Outfall Repairs, and Urban Wetlands. - The County has instituted two CIP programs to address the implementation of the WPRP; the Conventional CIP implemented by DoE's CIP operations, and the Clean Water Partnership (CWP).